Background

 We are beginning to see that the covert borderline has many elements of psychopathy and many elements of narcissism, so it's a pretty toxic mixture of all cluster B personality disorders.

-The covert borderline in the future, if the diagnostic and statistical manual decides to emulate the ICD, the International Classification of Diseases, Edition 11, if the DSM eliminates all personality disorders and replaces them with a single diagnosis, covert borderline could be a candidate, because it embodies and reifies and includes and contains elements from almost all personality disorders.
+The covert borderline in the future, if the Diagnostic and Statistical Manual decides to emulate the ICD, the International Classification of Diseases, Edition 11, if the DSM eliminates all personality disorders and replaces them with a single diagnosis, covert borderline could be a candidate, because it embodies and reifies and includes and contains elements from almost all personality disorders.

 The covert borderline also suffers from object inconstancy.
 He is unable to create an inner representation avatar, an introject of a loved one, or an intimate partner, or a significant other, or even an important role model.
 He is unable to create an inner representation that is stable over time and also that is stable when the other person is absent, and so he has no object constancy.

+What about social functioning, social adaptation, covert borderline exactly like the narcissist is socially charming, it's charismatic.
 He is a hard worker and his consistent hard work is done mainly to seek admiration and attention.
+We call this process pseudo sublimation.

+He has intense ambition and he's often successful.
 He has a preoccupation with appearances, his ethics, his standards and his ideals.
+They are idiosyncratically and unevenly moral.
+It's a form of caricatured modesty.

 His activism and his apparent enthusiasm for social political affairs is affected and is goal oriented.
 He seeks power or he seeks narcissistic supply.
 It's virtue signaling, rigid virtue signaling.

-Recent studies conducted in British Columbia, in Canada, in Israel, Gabai and others, recent studies show that victimhood movements tend to be taken over by psychopaths and narcissists.
-And I think they mostly tend to be taken over by covert borderlines, which in this diagnosis, this new diagnosis I'm proposing, includes strong elements of psychopathy and narcissism coupled with this regulation, other features of borderline.
+And I think they mostly tend to be taken over by covert borderlines, which in this diagnosis, this new diagnosis I'm proposing, includes strong elements of psychopathy and narcissism coupled with dysregulation, other features of borderline.

 The covert borderline has an inordinate ethnic and moral relativism.
 He would usually be a kind of racist.
 He has pretended contempt for money in real life while he actually adores money.
 He's addicted to money, but he would feign contempt.
 I don't need money.
 I hate money.

-Similarly, he can feign or fake spirituality and he would very much want to attain a guru status.
 He has an irreverence towards authority.
 He disrespects authority.
-He flaunts morays and rules and laws.
+He flaunts mores and rules and laws.
 He is a law unto his own.

 What about the love and sexual life of a covert borderline?